Windivs-Devs/windivs/README.md

 The code of Windivs is licensed under GNU GPL 2.0.

 > [!WARNING]
-> Windivs is currently an Alpha quality operating system.
-Windivs is currently under heavy development, and you may encounter some issues.
+> Windivs is currently under heavy development, and you may encounter some issues.
 Different things may not work well, and it can corrupt the data on your drive.
 It is **strongly** recommended to try Windivs on a virtual machine or a computer without important data!

 ## Building
 Build rosbewin.badge rosbeunix.badge coverity.badge